 The Political Science minor is designed to give students a basic knowledge of political science.
 The focus is on the American political system, international relations, and political ideas.
-This minor can be supportive of several majors, especially those in the social sciences. history, business, and education.
+This minor can be supportive of several majors, especially those in the social sciences, history, business, and education.

-EC 223 Macroeconomics/3 GEO 160 World Geography/3 PS 112 American Government/3 PS 340 Political & Economic Ideologies/3 PY 111-G General Psychology/3 SO 113-G Introduction to Sociology/3
+EC 223 Macroeconomics/3 GEO 160 World Geography/3 PS 112 American Government/3